I'm a digital content creator whose goal is to create content that helps people enhance their lives.

 Formerly known as the Food Stamp Program, the Supplemental Nutrition Assistance Program (SNAP) is the biggest provider of food assistance to the general population in the United States.

 The SNAP program is designed for people with low income, and many senior citizens may well be eligible, even though some people falsely believe their income will disqualify them.
-It never hurts to apply for the program, because you may be able to receive at lease some assistance, if not the full benefit.
+It never hurts to apply for the program, because you may be able to receive at least some assistance, if not the full benefit.

 Long gone are the days when people had to deal with food coupons attached to booklets and glaring stares of disapproval from shoppers who tended to judge people with low income.
 Today, the food stamp or SNAP program works with an EBT card, which is much like any other debit card.